Helical Liquids in Semiconductors: Charge transport of a helical channel

-Motivated by the fragile (and perhaps doubtful) topological nature of the InAs/GaSb heterostructure, \cite{Akiho:2016} investigated strained InAs/(Ga,In)Sb composite quantum wells, aiming at engineering the band structure.
+Motivated by a better understanding on the topological nature of the InAs/GaSb heterostructure, \cite{Akiho:2016,Du:2017} investigated strained InAs/(Ga,In)Sb composite quantum wells, aiming at engineering the band structure.
 The lattice mismatch between the (Ga,In)Sb and AlSb layers in the heterostructure induces a strain in the former layer, which enhances the hybridization between the electron band of InAs and the hole band of (Ga,In)Sb.
 As a result, the bulk gap was increased by about two orders in comparison with the gap of InAs/GaSb.
 The edge transport of the strained material was subsequently confirmed by~\cite{Du:2017}, revealing weak temperature dependence which can be fitted in a logarithmic form~\cite{Li:2017}.
-Using the strained material, \cite{Irie:2020} demonstrated the gate-controlled topological phase transition along with the tunability of bulk energy gap, which can reach above room temperature. \cite{Irie:2020b} investigated the effects of epitaxial strain on the topological phase transition of InAs/GaSb by combining different substrate and buffer layers.
+Using the strained material, \cite{Irie:2020} demonstrated the gate-controlled topological phase transition.
+They also observed a tunable bulk energy gap, the magnitude of which can reach above the room temperature in highly strained quantum wells. \cite{Irie:2020b} investigated the effects of epitaxial strain on the topological phase transition of InAs/GaSb by combining different substrates and buffer layers.
 Upon inducing biaxial tensile strain in the GaSb layer, they observed that the strain can close the indirect gap of the bulk spectrum, resulting a semimetallic behavior even in the band-inverted regime.

-While these great experimental efforts finally led to the observation of well quantized edge conductance through gate training in macroscopic HgTe samples with edge length in order of $100~\mu$m~\cite{Lunczer:2019}, there are apparent discrepancies among the above experimental results, as well as between the observations and theoretical predictions.
+While these great experimental efforts finally led to the observation of well quantized edge conductance through gate training in macroscopic HgTe samples with edge length in the order of $100~\mu$m~\cite{Lunczer:2019}, there are apparent discrepancies among the above experimental results, as well as between the observations and theoretical predictions.
 Motivated by these observations, numerous backscattering mechanisms were proposed.
 In addition to being resistance sources, since backscattering mechanisms might potentially localize the edge states and open a gap in the edge or hinge energy spectrum, it is also important to examine the stability of the helical states against them.
 In the following subsections, we group the mechanisms considered in the literature according to the time-reversal symmetry.
 We discuss mechanisms that break the time-reversal symmetry in section~\ref{Sec:Scattering_noTRS}, and those that preserve it in section~\ref{Sec:Scattering_TRS}.